turfptax/ugit/README.md

 * Files Folders and file Deletions are updated to the board
 * Specify which repository, ingore files, and user inside of ugit_config.py

-With ugit you can clone an entire micropython repository onto the board.
+With ugit you can update a micropython board with a complete micropython library from github.

 Download `ugit_config.py` and `ugit.py` to get started.